FZJ-JSC/JUBE/docs/glossar.rst

               +- 000000_compile (step: just an example, can be arbitrary chosen)
                  |
                  +- work (user environment)
-                 +- done (workpackage finished information file)
+                 +- do_log (script mimicking the execution of dos of the workpackage) +- done (workpackage finished information file)
                  +- ...  (more jube internal information files) +- 000001_execute